• Home

 Intent

-At Hill Top, the aim of the RE curriculum is to engage all pupils in systematic enquiry into significant human questions which religion and worldviews address.
-Our belief is that, using an enquiry-based model well, children’s critical thinking skills can be developed, their motivation to learn increased, and their knowledge and understanding of, and empathy with people and their beliefs, religious or otherwise, will be enhanced.
-This approach takes very seriously the philosophy that children are free to make their own choices and decisions concerning religion and belief.
-RE does not try to persuade but rather to inform and develop the skills with which evaluation can take place.
+At Hill Top Academy, the aim of the RE curriculum is to engage all pupils in systematic enquiry into significant human questions that religion and worldviews address.
+Our belief is that, when using an enquiry-based model effectively, children’s critical thinking skills can be developed, their motivation to learn increased, and their knowledge and understanding of – and empathy with – people and their beliefs, religious or otherwise, enhanced.

 RE contributes to the spiritual, moral, social and cultural development and provides crucial elements of a child’s identity, therefore by exploring a wide variety of questions and themes across each year children are exposed to a diverse and creative subject content which our supports our school community.
 The sequence of the curriculum is planned to ensure links and progression throughout school, this ensures knowledge and skills are revisited and embedded.
 RE is taught using a variety of different approaches to enable all children to be able to access the learning, regardless of personal barriers.
 In the Foundation Stage, RE is taught through topics based upon the children’s own lives and their own experiences, this links to many curriculum areas specifically Communication and Language and Understanding the World.
 Children’s knowledge, application and understanding is assessed regularly against the end of key stage outcomes as outlined in the Doncaster Agreed Syllabus for RE.